 Enhancing your standard work

 Couple standard work with a better and clearer mandate for the employee to influence this then you have the first ingredients for a recipe to handle complexity.
 After this, connect your systems and assets to the activities in the process where employees use them.
 If you do this consistently across your company then you eliminate some main reasons for the complexity that people experience.
-In fact, this is what we created Gluu to do.
+In fact, this is how the Gluu platform can support your Lean program.

 Other ways of dealing with complexity?